Where in the World Has My DNA Traveled? DNA and Locality Research

 Many people are initially drawn to the idea of taking a DNA test by media advertisements that claim to determine the ethnicity percentages of an individual.
 It is compelling to think that a person’s DNA can say so much about where their ancestors lived.
 What happens when the testing companies give conflicting information about the amount of DNA you have that came from different countries?
 It can be quite confusing!

-DNA testing companies compare your DNA to the DNA of other test takers.
+DNA testing companies compare your DNA to the DNA of other test-takers.
 Some of the test takers told the testing companies where their ancestors came from.
 Those people were included in the reference population for their ancestral countries.
 Each testing company has its own reference population, and the estimates are only as good as the information given by the people in that reference population.
 The ethnicity estimates have changed over time because more and more people are included in the reference population, and the science has become more advanced.

-Another thing to consider is that we don’t know exactly when our DNA changed.
+Another thing to consider is that we don’t know precisely when our DNA changed.
 At what point in time are we looking for these ancestral origins?
 Was it 100, 500, 1000, or 6000 or more years ago?
 What were the migration patterns of our ancestors?
 Some are known, others are not.
 All these points play a part in ethnicity estimates.

-My own ethnicity or admixture results are different at each company.
+My ethnicity or admixture results are different at each company.
 They have also changed over the past few years.
 I’ve often heard that the ethnicity estimates are accurate at the continental level, but not necessarily at the country level.

 Locality Guide of Genealogical Records